TejaswiBhavani/Java-FSE-Upskilling-Solutions/README.md

-# Java FSE Upskilling Solutions
+# Java FSE Upskilling and DeepSkilling Solutions

 ## Overview
 This repository contains the solutions, projects, and hands-on labs (HOLs) completed as part of the Java FSE upskilling journey.
 It is structured into three main areas: